Simple Ways To Go Green At Your Wedding: It's Tough But Do-able!

 From: Noni & Sidharths wedding

-Noni gave a cute little packet of seeds along with her wedding card.
-It was labelled "Let love grow" and was a thoughtful way to go green
+2.Give seeds with your invite Genius bride Noni gave a cute little packet of seeds along with her wedding card.
+It was labelled "Let love grow" and was a thoughtful way to go green3.
+Get married in the morning

 Give reusable favors like fresh herbs or spices.
 Guests love wedding favors that have meaning and are reusable.
 A small pot of herbs or spices is a gift your loved ones can continue to use long after every thank you note has been written, stamped and sent.
 Oh, and they’ll think of you and your spouse every time they use it!
-Also choose organic edible favours over artificial fancy ones any day.
+Also choose organic edible favours over artificial fancy ones any day.5.
+Opt for fresh local food

 First, find a caterer who will do as much local, seasonal and organic food as possible.
 A 5-pound package shipped by air across the country creates 12 pounds of CO2.
 Also be realistic - Instead of a mutton dish, choose fish or prawns - if you are getting married in Goa.
 It's about using the local food - instead of going exotic.